 Not all agencies are created equal.
 When you’ve begun your search for agencies that may fit your needs, here are some things to look for as you evaluate candidates:

-• Certifications and Partnerships: Reputable agencies often have official certifications or partner status with ecommerce platforms and tools.
-For example, being a Shopify Plus Partner or an Adobe Solution Partner shows they have been vetted and recognized for their expertise by those platform providers.
+Certifications and Partnerships: Reputable agencies often have official certifications or partner status with ecommerce platforms and tools.
+For example, being a Shopify Plus Partner or an Adobe Solution Partner indicates that they have been vetted and recognized by those platform providers for their expertise.
 Similarly, partnerships with technology providers/SaaS services, like Klaviyo, Noibu, Akeneo, or Gorgias, indicate specialized skills.

-• Responsiveness and Support: How quickly do they respond to your emails or calls?
-A good agency values your time and is prompt and professional in communication.
+Responsiveness and Support: How quickly do they respond to your emails or calls?
+A good agency values your time and communicates promptly and professionally.
 This responsiveness usually carries into project work and ongoing support.
 You want an agency to be there when something is urgent or you have questions.

 Do your homework on each agency’s track record and credentials.
 The right agency should have proven experience, recognized expertise, and a communication style that makes you confident in their ability to deliver on the services and support you’re hiring them for.